 Hackers are busy folks these days.
 It seems like every time you turn around, another corporate entity has had its website infiltrated.
 In some cases, the hackers are looking for trade secrets.
 Sometimes, they are mining the site to acquire the customers’ private data.
 A very handy way to breach your security is via a Wi-Fi link.
 If you do not have a Houston managed IT services company handling your website and server, experienced hackers can easily slip past firewalls, find the programmer’s back door to the code or help themselves to sensitive data from employees who are logged in at the local coffee shop, motel or restaurant.
+Therefore it’s definitely worth taking part in online security awareness training to gain more understanding and control should the situation arise.
 Here are some steps that will help make your company’s website and server safer with more robust Houston network security.

 Secure your Office